team888/redmine-issue_mail_with_attachments-plugin/README.md

 With this plugin, you can mail out new attachment files on Issue pages via issue notification mails.

 ## Installation
-1. Downloaded and extract plugin zip file.
+1. Downloaded plugin zip from [Redmine Plugins page](http://www.redmine.org/plugins/issue_mail_with_attachments) and extract it.
 2. Copy "issue_mail_with_attachments" folder under "src" folder into redmine's "plugins" folder.
 3. Restart your Redmine servers.